 Nearby is Stortorget

 , the central square and heart of Gamla Stan.
-Many tourists relax here at one of the benches at the square while admiring the colorful patrician houses.
+Many tourists relax here on one of the benches at the square while admiring the colorful patrician houses.

 The spires of the German